vincejstraub/article-ai-gov-framework/index.md

 ## Top

-This is a companion page for the article _**Artificial intelligence in government: Concepts, standards, and a unified framework**_, written by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
-It hosts tables and visualizations presented in the article which may be reused under a Creative Commons Attribution 4.0 International license.
+This is a companion page for the paper _**Artificial intelligence in government: Concepts, standards, and a unified framework**_, written by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
+It hosts tables and visualizations presented in the paper which may be reused under a Creative Commons Attribution 4.0 International license.

 ## Summary